West Oahu SWCD

 Districts work closely with county, state and federal governments and both public and private organizations in a non-regulatory capacity.
 Districts carry out a comprehensive conservation program that protects and improves the natural resources while assisting private landowners in using conservation practices.
 Since 1950, the West Oahu Soil and Water Conservation District (SWCD) partnership has been integral in addressing serious problems across the state including soil erosion and water quality.

-Farmers and agriculture land owners and operators are eligible to apply at no cost as SWCD Cooperators.
+Farmers and agricultural landowners and operators are eligible to apply at no cost as SWCD Cooperators.
 Cooperators may develop conservation plans and submit them for review at monthly SWCD meetings.
 Cooperators who implement SWCD approved conservation plans may be excluded from the City and County of Honolulu grading, grubbing, & stockpiling permits [C&C Revised Ordinances of Honolulu (ROH) 14-13.5(d)] and fees.

 CONNECT WITH WEST OAHU SWCD

 For more detailed information, the West Oahu SWCD informational flier shares information on the work we do (page 1) and how other partners are connected (page 2).
 This helps answer a lot of common questions as the landscape of partnerships in agriculture can be confusing.
 Feel free to call or email with questions.

 Stay informed about what’s happening in ag on Oahu when you read our monthly newsletter.
 Subscribe today (to the right).
 View our e-news archive for older publications.